roytang/blog/content/posts/2008/06/indiana-jones-quotraidersquot-vs-quotcrystal-skullquot.md

 ---
-title: 'Indiana Jones: Raiders vs Crystal Skull'
 author: Roy
-type: post
-date: 2008-06-03T12:17:57+00:00
-url: /2008/06/indiana-jones-quotraidersquot-vs-quotcrystal-skullquot/
 categories:
+- Pop Culture
+date: 2008-06-03 12:17:57
+tags:
 - Movies
 - Review
+title: 'Indiana Jones: Raiders vs Crystal Skull'
+type: post
+url: /2008/06/indiana-jones-quotraidersquot-vs-quotcrystal-skullquot/
 ---

 So I saw _Indiana Jones and the Kingdom of the Crystal Skull _last Friday.
 Two days later I also watched for the first time _Indiana Jones and the Raiders of the Lost Ark.

 _